syntacore/snippy/llvm/tools/llvm-snippy/README.md

 ## Bug Reports

-We want to know about all LLVM-snippy bugs: segmentation faults, poor or incorrect diagnostics, lack of randomization in the generated test, incorrectly working feature, etc. If you think that you have encountered a bug, please file an issue on GitHub.
+We want to know about all LLVM-snippy bugs: segmentation faults, poor or incorrect diagnostics, lack of randomization in the generated test, incorrectly working feature, etc. If you think that you have encountered a bug, file an issue on GitHub.
 Make sure that you provide minimal description, reproduction and HEAD commit hash in the issue.

 ## Bug Fixes

 We appreciate your desire to improve LLVM-snippy.
 You can start working on any open unassigned issue.
 A comment in the issue is enough to show that you have started working on it.
-If you do not have bandwidth to work on the issue already assigned to you, please let others know by leaving a comment in the issue, so it can be reassigned.
+If you do not have bandwidth to work on the issue already assigned to you, let other contributes know by leaving a comment in the issue, so it can be reassigned.
-If the fix requires design discussion, please create an [RFC](#driving-a-major-feature).
+If the fix requires design discussion, create an [RFC](#driving-a-major-feature).
 Anyway, we encourage everyone to provide a short summary in the issue comments before creating a PR.

 ## Driving a Major Feature

-If you want to introduce a major change or implement a new feature in LLVM-snippy, please create an RFC first.
+If you want to introduce a major change or implement a new feature in LLVM-snippy, create an RFC first.
 We would like to keep LLVM-snippy community informed about major changes.
 We should also reach consensus on all technical and design decisions before any significant work is done.
 There is no template for an RFC, so feel free to create it on your own.
 A good RFC contains: overview, proposal, pros and cons, implementation steps.

 ## Backward Compatibility